-I have met many Fifty-Plus Nomads who have travel burnout.
-Almost every one of these Nomads reports that one cause of burnout is travel church overload syndrome.
+I have met many Fifty Plus Nomads who have travel burnout.
+Almost every one of these Nomads reports that one cause of burnout occurs when you can’t stand more sightseeing.

 After seeing the great churches, museums, and sights of an antique-rich country like Italy for several days, they all begin to look alike.

 One Australian tourist told me that he felt like he was on a perpetual strip-tease tour of the continent after spending a month on a whirlwind European tour.
 He kept seeing enough of the continent to get excited but not enough to feel satisfied.

 While this is a bit of a crude description, I have frequently felt the same way.
 I call this process “Sightseeing Overkill” or “Travel Church Overload Syndrome.”
 (Church Overload Syndrome can also refer to becoming exhausted from going to church too much).

 Sightseeing overkill occurs whenever you don’t want to see another tourist sight, even if it is supposedly a “must-see” part of every tourist’s itinerary.

 Sightseeing Overkill can happen whenever you do too much of one activity that is not truly interesting to you.
 It is usually a sign that you haven’t learned how to make that activity enjoyable to you.
 (Generally, because either unconsciously or consciously, you are doing what you think a tourist is supposed to do).